 It is an effective wound healer.
 It can be applied locally on burns.
 When applied to wounds, it helps prevent blood loss and helps blood clotting.
 The ethanolic extracts in arjuna have properties that help heal wounds.

-Arjuna is a home remedy to lowers Cholesterol
+Arjuna is a home remedy to lower Cholesterol

 Arjuna is said to have the ability to contain the blood’s absorption of lipids and thus regulate cholesterol.
 It possesses hypolipidemic properties.
 Studies show a dose-dependent increase in the HDL to total cholesterol ratio.
 The bark of the Terminalis arjuna inhibits the oxidation of LDL and accelerates the turnover of LDL – cholesterol in the liver.
 This enhances the elimination of cholesterol from the body.